SourceCodeCodex/jFamilyCounselor/README.md

 * *Java version* 16

 Notes:
-- using a Java version > 16 with any Eclipse version <= 2023-03 R is impossible due to a bug that was addressed [here](https://github.com/eclipse-jdt/eclipse.jdt.core/issues/962).
+- using a Java version > 16 with any Eclipse version <= 2023-03 R is impossible due to a bug that was addressed [here](https://github.com/eclipse-jdt/eclipse.jdt.core/issues/962)
-- using 2023-06 R might have a bug as the build path appears as incomplete and XCore's binaries from the `/lib` directory need to be manually specified.
+- using 2023-06 R might have a bug as the build path appears as incomplete and XCore's binaries from the `/lib` directory need to be manually specified

 ## Setup